ElieudoMaia/semana-oministack-11-be-the-hero/README.md

 # Aplicação BE THE HERO

-## Construção durante a semana Oministack 11 da Rocketseat
+## Construção durante a semana Omnistack 11 da Rocketseat

 Backend construído com Node\
 Frontend web construído com React\